 The Glide 2 has a fixed front wheel with adjustable tracking that works well to keep the stroller moving in a straight line.
 While tracking takes a little effort, we don't think you will need to make adjustments often.
-This stroller has pneumatic rubber tires, low rolling resistance, and tips back easily for turning making wide turns easy.
+This stroller has pneumatic rubber tires, low rolling resistance, and tips back easily making wide turns easy.

 The Glide 2 has an adjustable handlebar (above left) for better biomechanics that could translate to running longer distances.
 The twisting handbrake (above right) works well, and we used it regularly to slow the roll.
 There is some flex in the frame where the stroller folds, but we found it absorbed some of the pressure on the runner while tipping and turning.
 Our professional runner feels it is a good lightweight option for those who require less weight for hilly terrain.

 Ease of Use

 Fold and Unfold

 The Glide 2 fold is one-handed with a twist and pull folding handle (above left) under the seat.
 It requires two hands to lift the seat for access to the handle, and it doesn't self-stand, but the new version has an auto-lock (above right).
 Unfolding is a two-step process that is simple but will take some practice to do smoothly.

 The Thule Glide 2 has single action brakes that are easy to set and release but aren't the best for sandaled feet.

 The storage bin has a maximum weight allowance of 10 lbs and is accessible from the back and sides.
 We were able to fit a large diaper bag inside, but if you are worried about your valuables, the Thule Urban Glide 2 has a covered bin.
 The stroller also has a back seat mesh stow pocket, and the passenger has two inside stow pockets (above right).